mbaudin47/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

     \widetilde{g} = \widetilde{h} \circ T

-see  :ref:`response_surface` to get more details on:
+See  :ref:`response_surface` to get more details on:

 - the available constructions of the truncated multivariate orthogonal basis,